durgesh-v-shukla/CineSearch/README.md

 So this project does not just implement data structures.
 It compares them under real query patterns, measures runtime, and shows where each approach wins.

 ## 2. Thinking Behind the Project
-Your professor asked for innovation: not only implementing textbook structures, but questioning existing choices and showing measurable differences with better alternatives.

-That is exactly what CineSearch does.

 Most systems use one dominant indexing strategy across many query types.
 This is practical, but not always optimal.
 CineSearch asks:

 - What if we keep industry-standard indexing as baseline?